"tapioca" poems

 feeling the contoured interiors

-of souls ache
+of soul's ache

 a bending ridge pole

-hearts brake open
+hearts break open

 pouring